ZacharyKirkeby/CS180Project05/out/production/CS180Project05/src/README.md

 export product listings to a file.
 This is where the seller can see their total sales by store, as well as total revenue by store.

-All of the above is handled through a series of nested switch statements.
-All menus are presented as a list with a number corresponding to a different sub menu or choice.
-There are multiple sub menus.
+All of the above is handled through the MarketPlace GUI.

 #### Customer Options
 ***